 For kids, use tempered glass containers and/or metal ones.

 Plastic water bottles – replace with a metal bottle like this one.

 For coffee cups – replace with a reusable metal or ceramic cup.

-You’ll be doing your body, your wallet, and the environment a big favour!
+You’ll be doing your body, your wallet, and the environment a big favor!

 3. Go Outside and Move! – working your muscles while you reconnect with nature clears your mind, reduces stress, depression and negative emotions as well as boosts energy.

-Aim for 30 minutes a day while listening to your favourite music, podcast or bonding with a friend or parent.
+Aim for 30 minutes a day while listening to your favorite music, podcast or bonding with a friend or parent.

 CHICKPEAS WITH MINT, SCALLIONS, AND CILANTRO

 1 lb/ 1/2 kg chickpeas, soaked overnight in cold water